Kristina01111000/Drws_site/README.md

 		- Four for four element self assessment
 		- Four for Holistic four element course
 		- Four for Four element doctor
+ 	- There will be 12 learning program lessons

 --------------------------------------------------------